laravel/docs/billing.md

     $user->subscription('default')->swapAndInvoice('provider-plan-id');

-> {note} Please note that when you are working with multiple plans on a subscription you cannot use the `swap` and `swapAndInvoice` methods and should use the `addPlan`, `addPlanAndInvoice` and `removePlan` methods instead.
-More info about that can be found in the [multiplan subscriptions section](#multiplan-subscriptions).
+> {note} When working with multiplan subscriptions, you cannot use the `swap` and `swapAndInvoice` methods.
+Instead, you should use the `addPlan`, `addPlanAndInvoice`, and `removePlan` methods.
+More information about these methods may be found in the [multiplan subscription documentation](#multiplan-subscriptions).

 #### Prorations